hasithaa/bal.tips/content/learn-syntax/expr/template.md

 [*raw template*](#) | Constructs object values<br> that subtype of<br> `object:RawTemplate` | 🚧 Coming Soon...
 {{</md>}}

 👉 Template Expression uses interpolated expressions.
 Let's say the expression you want to interpolate is `expr`, then interpolated expression is written as `${expr}`.
-The semantics of the interpolated expression depend on each Template kind.
+The semantics of the interpolated expression depend on each template kind.
 See each kind for more details.

 👉 [*byte-array-literal*](/tags/byte-array-literal/) Syntax uses the same syntax as the Template expression, But it doesn't support interpolated expressions and is always a constant expression.
 Because of these reasons, it is more like a literal, than a template expression.
 <br/>